gmlang/ezplot/to-do.md

 * ~~update scale_axis to work with the pipe operator~~
 * ~~update scale_axis to preserve current ticks and distances~~
 * ~~Dumbbell plot~~
-* intervalplot
-* slopegraph
+* plot of power and sample size relationship

 ### whole pkg
 * ~~add versions of dependent packages~~
-* add plot showing power and sample size relationship
 * add facet_by